TOAST-DOCS/Data-Flow/en/console-user-guide.md

         * Returns the edited template definition to the state it was in when it was last saved/saved temporarily.
     * Save
         * You can save a flow in incomplete form.
-        * Saved templates can be loaded from the template category in the node type.
+        * Saved templates can be recalled from the Template category of the node type.
 ## Settings
-Manage the settings for the service.
+This is the page for managing the settings required for the service.
-Go to **Data & Analytics > DataFlow > Settings**.
+Click**Data & Analytics > DataFlow > Settings**.

-### Log & Crash Search Settings
+### Log & Crash Search settings
 The feature to integrate your flow logs with Log & Crash Search you set.
 To store logs in the Log & Crash Search service, you must enable the Log & Crash Search service, which is available at an additional cost.

 ![settings_lncs_v2.png](http://static.toastoven.net/prod_dataflow/ko/console_user_guide/settings_lncs_v2.png)